 Whistleblowing and Retaliation

 There are hundreds of federal and state laws protecting employees who "blow the whistle" on certain types of conduct.
-The most notable federal laws include the Sarbanes-Oxley Act of 2002 (SOX), which includes antiretaliation protections for employees who provide information and/or assist in an investigation related to federal securities violation, and the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), which strengthens SOX's antiretaliation provisions and incentivizes whistleblowers to come forward through a bounty program.
+The most notable federal laws include the Sarbanes-Oxley Act of 2002 (SOX), which includes antiretaliation protections for employees who provide information and/or assist in an investigation related to a federal securities violation, and the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), which strengthens SOX's anti-retaliation provisions and incentivizes whistleblowers to come forward through a bounty program.
 In addition, the federal False Claims Act encourages individuals to file lawsuits (referred to as qui tam action) and receive a portion of the government's recovery when they allege that an organization committed fraud on the federal government.

 Most states have enacted their own whistleblowing laws and/or false claims acts.
 The whistleblowing statutes, in particular, may vary significantly from federal law in terms of who is protected, what unlawful conduct is covered and to whom the individual must report to receive protection.
 See Filing Requirements for Whistleblower Statutes - Chart.

-To best combat against the growing wave of whistleblowing and retaliation lawsuits, employers should review their complaint procedures and protocols to ensure they are prepared to respond to employees who complain about alleged company wrongdoing or unethical behavior.
+To best combat the growing wave of whistleblowing and retaliation lawsuits, employers should review their complaint procedures and protocols to ensure they are prepared to respond to employees who complain about alleged company wrongdoing or unethical behavior.
 Employers may also want to consider implementing whistleblowing and retaliation training for managers and senior executives.
 See Manage an Employee Whistleblower.

 Employee Training and Development

 Employee training and development are important in keeping employees engaged and helping them to grow within their current role or into new roles within the organization.
-See Employee Management > Training and Development and Employee Management > Employee Retention.
+See Employee Management > Training and Development; Employee Management > Employee Retention.
 Many employers, therefore, invest substantial resources in formal and informal employee training and development initiatives.

-Employers in some states must invest additional resources to comply with additional, state mandated training.
+Employers in some states must invest additional resources to comply with state mandated training.
 As the following demonstrates, states handle the issue of sexual harassment training, in particular, differently: